 Fascination with space as a medium is evident in works by Australian artist Tony Twigg.
-Often referring to his art works that are created with enamel paint on timber as “constructions”, his lattice-like works show his attentiveness to the space that surrounds structure.
-During his last decade spent travelling through Asia, Tony’s work has developed into an engagement with objects, as he describes them, ‘objects found beside the road’.
-He feels that he can read the language of these objects that crosses the national and cultural boundaries of our region.
-Most of his works incorporate found objects or found materials and he readily acknowledges the hand of an anonymous collaborator in their making.
-He sees truth in his found materials that he says, “are facts that come after the facts of history; they are the facts of life”.
+Often referring to his artworks that are created with enamel paint on timber as “constructions”, his lattice-like works show his attentiveness to the space that surrounds the structure.
+During his last decade spent travelling and working throughout South-East Asia, his artworks offer his insights into fragmented and disparate cultures of our region.

 Tony Twigg studied painting in Australia and holds a Master of Arts Degree in Visual Art from the College of Fine Arts, Sydney.
 He continues living in both cities, throughout Asia.
 In 2005, he began exhibiting with Taksu within Singapore and Kuala Lumpur.
 His solo and group exhibitions have awarded him as a favourite amongst architects, interior designers, corporate offices, and private homes both regionally and internationally.
 Tony’s works are collected throughout Singapore, Malaysia, India, Philippines, Australia, London.
 Most recently, the Kimpton Margot Hotel in Sydney Australia, and Riviere a luxury condominium in Singapore.